How can I help you?

 Custom component in filter menu

-The filter menu provides enhanced customization capabilities by allowing you to replace default filter components with custom ones.
-This enables you to create more intuitive filtering experiences tailored to your specific data and user requirements.
+The filter menu provides enhanced customization capabilities by allowing replacement of default filter components with custom ones.
+This enables creation of more intuitive filtering experiences tailored to specific data and user requirements.

 By default, the filter menu provides: